 The children born to the first generation of post-reform entrepreneurs are known as the "fu er dai" (second prosperous generation), and are notorious for spending huge amounts of money (given to them by their parents, of course) on fancy European cars, designer clothes, and trips abroad.
 Lots of Chinese publications decry that the fu er dai, unlike their parents, have all the lavish benefits of economic reform, but never had to work or suffer hardship for any of them.

 The Kennedys, often mistaken for Boston Brahmins, were actually excluded from that society for their Catholic faith.
-Family patriarch Joseph P. Kennedy, Sr. was born into relative wealth, but made a fortune mostly in bootlegging.

 The 'white shoe brigade', a group of businessmen in Queensland, Australia who had close ties with Sir Joh Bjelke-Petersen, the state premier from 1968-1987.